sinner/PhpseclibBundle/README.md

-# phpseclib - PHP Secure Communications Library modified to be a Symfony2 Bundle
+# PhpseclibBundle - PHP Secure Communications Library modified to be a Symfony2 Bundle

 PHP Secure Communications Library - Pure-PHP implementations of RSA, AES, SSH2, SFTP, X.509 etc. Created By Jim Wigginton and Modified to be a Symfony2 Bundle.